 In 2021, the update of the HELCOM Baltic Sea Action Plan is expected to be adopted and the UN Decade of Ocean Science will commence.
-In light of these important milestones, a prime focus of the 13th Baltic Sea Science Congress 2021 will be to establish a platform for connecting scientists and decision-makers.
+In light of these important milestones, a prime focus of the 13th Baltic Sea Science Congress 2021 is to establish a platform for connecting scientists and decision-makers.

-Early Career Scientist support for BSSC2021:
+Early Career Scientist support

 Early Career Scientists can apply for travel support to the conference.
-ICES support is available for those who are:

 The Baltic Sea is important for many people as around 85 million people live in the surrounding area.
 The Baltic Sea has been exposed drastically to a multitude of human pressures and, therefore, serves as a time-machine for predicting changes in other coastal oceans (Reusch et al. 2018; Sci.Adv.).
 Improvements of the environmental status have been observed in the Baltic Sea (described in HELCOM State of the Baltic Sea report, 2018), but this is a slow process mainly due to limited level of water exchange in the Baltic Sea.
 The status of the marine environment in the Baltic Sea is important not just for the ecosystem health itself but also for human well-being and for the marine ecosystems ability to provide goods i.e. important for the national economies.

 The first Baltic Sea Science Congress was held in Rønne, Denmark, in 1997 and is now a key international event addressing a broad interdisciplinary spectrum of Baltic Sea research from physical and biogeochemical settings to climate issues with implication for the ecosystem status and biodiversity.
 It also attracts researchers outside of the Baltic region.
 The Congress addresses fundamental science issues and also focuses on interdisciplinary science and management issues.